titu1994/Tiger-Game/README.md

 --------------------------------------
 Open a command prompt / terminal and execute : `pip install joblib numpy`

-Joblib is a multiprocessing library required by this game engine to execute millions of runs in parallel on your machine.
+Joblib is a multiprocessing library required by this game engine to serialize and deserialize the models.

 Numpy is the standard numeric library to handle large matrix manipulations, and is required for solving the problem using Evolution Strategies (ES).